 Include recommended rest stops, water fountains, and nearby transit options.

-Highlighting locations to grab a bite to eat will get you happier customers and better reviews.
+Highlighting locations to grab a bite to eat (even curbside!) will make happier customers and better reviews.

-Give your Tour Takers useful tips – like how to travel better, more often, or more sustainably.
-Helpful information or additional things about a local area will always help make customers feel special.
+You might offer your Tour Takers useful tips – perhaps how to travel better, more often, or more sustainably.
+Helpful information or additional tidbits about a local area will always help make customers feel special.

 At the final tour stop, encourage the Tour Taker to check out your own website to learn more about you (or direct them to your Tour Creator Profile Page!)

 What's my theme?